dmitryro/celery-docker-redis-mysql/api/README.md

 `API` is a Flask application running using Gunicorn.

    `/`
+-  root of the api

    `/anagram/<string:word_one>/<string:word_two>`

-       Takes to strings : #word_one and #word_two, places them
+-  takes to strings : #word_one and #word_two, places them
 into Celery queue, waits for result, reads result and returns back True if valid anagram, False otherwice.

    `/readall/`
        Read all the records from MySQL database.
 Render them